Optimal Smart Card Reader Setup

 Configuring Middleware

-• Restart the system to apply changes.
+- Restart your system to apply all changes properly.

 Setting Up Smart Cards